 Historically, our Specialty Reinsurance segment has been characterized as providing coverage for low frequency and high severity losses, similar to our property catastrophe reinsurance business.
 As with our property catastrophe reinsurance business, our specialty reinsurance contracts frequently provide coverage for relatively large limits or exposures.
 As a result of the foregoing, our specialty reinsurance business is subject to significant claims volatility.
-In periods of low claims frequency or severity, our results will generally be favorably impacted while in periods of high claims frequency or severity our results will generally be negatively impacted.
+In periods of low claims frequency or severity, our results will generally be favorably impacted while in periods of high claims frequency or severity impacted.